 B) Septic systems

 - Don’t flush litter or solids.
-Even plant-based fibers can accumulate and upset system balance.

 C) Travel & hotels